dan-fritchman/Thesis/content.md

 - `Orphanage`, described above
 - `InstanceBundles`, which expands the "bundle of instances" constructs, principally the built-in differential `Pair`
-- `ResolvePortRefs`, which transforms implicit connections such as `inst1.port1 = inst2.port2` into explicit signals
+- `ResolvePortRefs`, which transforms implicit connections between instances (such as `inst1.port1 = inst2.port2`) into explicit signals
 - `ConnTypes`, which checks for validity of each instance connection, including signal and bundle types
 - The afformentioned `BundleFlattener`, which transforms (potentially nested) bundle definitions into a flattened set of resolved signals
 - `ArrayFlattener`, which performs a similar task on instance arrays